tykling/sslscout/README.md

 -------
 If you want to run your own instance of sslscout the source code is freely available under a BSD license. sslscout is a django application originally written for django 1.6.

 It also requires the following packages:
 - django-registration
 - django-uuidfield
-- django-profile packages
+- django-profile
+- pytz
+- python-requests

 To try it out just download the source and run it using djangos own webserver.
 To run it in production I use